This post was most recently updated on September 10th, 2019

 * SUMMARY *

-In sum, of course there is no magic solution to making shoes smaller, and I always recommend buying the right shoe size for your foot when you can.
+In sum, of course there is no magic solution to making shoes smaller, or how to make big shoes fit.
+I do, however always recommend buying the right shoe size for your foot when you can.

 But as life isn’t perfect and neither are our shoes & feet, adding a few inexpensive shoe accessories to hack your way into making shoes fit tighter is never a bad idea (especially if it makes your heels more comfortable & decreases the chances of injury!).
 That being said, how do you make your shoes smaller?